Vattakudi-North

 Vattakudi-North is an agricultural village in Pattukkottai taluk of Thanjavur district, located in the delta of Cauvery river.
 Pattukottai is the nearest town, which lies some 10 km to the west.
-Farming and related activities constitute the core economic drivers of this pastoral village.
+Farming and related activities constitute the core economic activity.
 It comes under Pattukottai legislative constituency and Tanjore Parliament constituency.
 Vattakudi North is one of the 32 villages of Musugundan Community.